 What is color theory?

 Color theory is a set of rules that combines creativity and science.
 Color theory sets the fundamental guidelines around color combinations and harmony.
-Designers and artists rely on color theory to make the correct choices for their projects, but they are not the only ones who use it.
+Designers and artists rely on color theory to make the correct choices for their projects but they are not the only ones who use it.
 Most people unknowingly make everyday decisions based on color theory and color harmony.
 Understanding the guidelines of color theory can help you in so many areas of life, from your business to your clothes.

 Color Theory Definition